 - 5.1 Working across boundaries on strategic planning matters is not new territory for the local authorities in the West Sussex area.
 There is a long history of joint working through the South East Plan's Sussex Coast Sub-Regional Strategy and Regional Planning Guidance before that.
-Following the introduction of the Duty to Co-operate, and the revocation of the South East Plan in 2013, and, the LPAs recognised at an early stage that there was a need for a new common approach to strategic planning (and investment) issues, which resulted in the preparation of a Local Strategic Statement (LSS), as set out below. - 5.2 The initial response to the revocation of the South East Plan was delivered through work on developing an employment and infrastructure strategy, which was commissioned by the Coastal West Sussex Partnership (CWSP) in 2011.
-However, this raised issues of governance in terms of delivering the proposed 'place-based' approach, highlighting the need for more formal joint working arrangements to ensure a co-ordinated approach to strategic planning and investment priorities, particularly in relation to infrastructure.
-(Developing an Employment and Infrastructure Strategy, Parsons Brinckerhoff, Feb 2012). - 5.3 In response to the recommendations, the CWSP and West Sussex County Council commissioned a study into potential new governance arrangements for Coastal West Sussex and Greater Brighton (CWS&GB), which included a review of existing working arrangements within the area but also in West Sussex more generally.
-As a result, the
+Following the introduction of the Duty to Co-operate, and the revocation of the South East Plan in 2013, and, the LPAs recognised at an early stage that there was a need for a new common approach to strategic planning (and investment) issues, which resulted in the preparation of a Local Strategic Statement (LSS), as set out below. - 5.2 To address governance, the LPAs agreed to establish a new Strategic Planning Board with its inaugural meeting held in October 2012.
+The Board is governed by Terms of Reference and a Memorandum of Understanding both updated in 2015 and agreed in January 2016.
+The updated versions have been agreed by all the relevant authorities.
+The Board comprises lead councillors from each of the local authorities and the South Downs National Park Authority, usually those with a planning portfolio.
+The Board's remit is to: - identify and manage spatial planning issues that impact on more than one local planning area within CWS&GB1; and - support better integration and alignment of strategic spatial and investment priorities in CWS&GB, ensuring that there is a clear and defined route through the statutory local planning process, where necessary. - 5.3 The Board is advisory only as decision-making remains with the individual legally responsible bodies.